 When it comes to a new company forming, everything points towards a realistic and well thought out business plan.
-However, there is another factor that should have more attention and that is the knowledge of the clientele.
+However, there is another factors that should have your more attention, such as knowing who your customers are.

 This is because all your services and products offered need to be placed into context with who and where there is a need in the market for them.
 After all, those who need and can purchase the products or services that you offer are our potential customers.
 Without these customers (market) your business literally can not exist: it is they who will give life and movement to your company; they who with their purchases will give you the financial support to pay rent, salaries, expenses and something extra which will be your utility (gain).